To report an act of hazing, please contact the Dean of Students Office at 512.245.2124.

-The disciplinary actions assigned/determined in a particular case will vary dependent on the nature of the conduct involved, the circumstances and conditions that existed at the time and the results that followed such conduct.
-Possible Actions include but are not limited to:
+The disciplinary actions assigned/determined in a particular case may vary dependent on the nature of the conduct involved, the circumstances and conditions that existed at the time and the results that followed such conduct.
+Possible actions include but are not limited to:

 - Disciplinary warning

 - Withholding grades, official transcript or degree

 - Bar against readmission or drop from current enrollment and bar against readmission

 - Revocation of degree, denial of degree and/or withdrawal of diploma

 In an effort to encourage reporting of hazing incidents, the court may grant immunity from civil or criminal prosecution to any person reporting a specific hazing incident involving a student in an educational institution to the Dean of Students, UPD, a UPD Officer or other appropriate official at Texas State.
 A person reporting in bad faith or with malice is not protected by this section.